Dominic McGuire

-Dominic Rashad McGuire (born October 20, 1985) is an American professional basketball player for Real Estelí Baloncesto.
+Dominic Rashad McGuire (born October 20, 1985) is an American former professional basketball player who last played for the Real Estelí Baloncesto.

 High school career

 McGuire played high school prep basketball at Lincoln High School in San Diego.

 College career

 After high school, McGuire subsequently attended the University of California, Berkeley, where he played college basketball with the Cal Golden Bears.
 He transferred to California State University, Fresno to play with the Fresno State Bulldogs, after his sophomore year of college, when he was the fourth-leading scorer for the Cal Golden Bears the during the 2004–05 season.